A small cruise ship naviagating through the lush green landscape

 Arrival & Departure

 The main Scotland’s Highlands & Islands Cruise begins in Inverness, Scotland (INV) and ends in Kyle of Lochalsh with an overland transfer to Inverness.
-Travelers must arrive by 12:00pm noon on Day 1.
-Disembarkation is at 8:00am on Day 8 to catch the 2-hour overland transfer from Kyle of Lochalsh to the airport for the group flight.
-Plan to depart Inverness on the final day of the cruise no earlier than 12:00pm noon.
+Travelers must arrive before 4:00pm on Day 1.
+Disembarkation is at 12:00pm on Day 8 to catch the 2-hour overland transfer from Kyle of Lochalsh to the airport for the group flight.
+Plan flights to depart Inverness on the final day of the cruise no earlier than 4:00pm.
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities